-BackgroundI am a Lecturer in Archaeological Science at the Cranfield Forensic Institute.
-I received a BA in Physics at Swarthmore College, an MSc in Archaeological Science at the University of Oxford, and a PhD in Anthropology at Harvard University.
-My doctoral research focused on the spatial organization and technology of of copper and iron production in Colchis, the mythical home of the golden fleece in the Greek myth of Jason and the Argonauts, located on the eastern coast of the Black Sea.
+Dr Nathaniel Erb-Satullo is a Senior Lecturer in Archaeological Science at the Cranfield Forensic Institute.
+Nathaniel received a BA in Physics at Swarthmore College, an MSc in Archaeological Science at the University of Oxford, and a PhD in Anthropology at Harvard University.
+His doctoral research focused on the spatial organization and technology of of copper and iron production in Colchis, the mythical home of the golden fleece in the Greek myth of Jason and the Argonauts, located on the eastern coast of the Black Sea.

-Prior to joining the Cranfield Forensic Institute, I was a Departmental Lecturer in Archaeomaterials at the University of Oxford.
+Prior to joining the Cranfield Forensic Institute, he was a Departmental Lecturer in Archaeomaterials at the University of Oxford.

-Research opportunitiesI welcome inquiries from students interested in both laboratory analysis and fieldwork experience.
-I have been involved with or directed field projects in Cyprus, Italy, Georgia, and Turkey, and have conducted laboratory research on materials from Armenia, Georgia, Iraq, Israel, Syria, Turkey, Tunisia, and Turkmenistan.
-My analytical specialties encompass the chemical, mineralogical and microstructural analysis of inorganic materials, especially metals, ores, slags, ceramics, and glass.
+Dr Erb-Satullo welcome inquiries from students interested in both laboratory analysis and fieldwork experience.
+Nathaniel has been involved with or directed field projects in Cyprus, Italy, Georgia, and Turkey, and has conducted laboratory research on materials from Armenia, Georgia, Iraq, Israel, Syria, Turkey, Tunisia, and Turkmenistan.
+His analytical specialties encompass the chemical, mineralogical and microstructural analysis of inorganic materials, especially metals, ores, slags, ceramics, and glass.

 Articles In Journals

 - Erb-Satullo NL, Rutter M, Frahm E, Jachvliani D, Albert PG & Smith VC (2023) Obsidian exchange networks and highland-lowland interaction in the Lesser Caucasus Borderlands, Journal of Archaeological Science: Reports, 49 (June) Article No. 103988.